|

 In

-on the northern slopes of Mt Kenya into the
+farm on the northern slopes of Mt Kenya into

-of income.
-This was achieved and many fences
+as a source of income.
+This was achieved and

-were taken down and old migration routes were
+many fences were taken down and old migration

 Lewa